Venue Hire

 Conclusion

-Senior Curator of Art, Anne Stewart, believes that given the similar depiction in Peruzzi’s drawing of Atlas, this detail should be read as representing the heavy responsibility of caring for and protecting the Virgin and the Christ Child which St. Joseph assumed at the Nativity.
+Senior Curator of Art, Anne Stewart, suggests that, given the similar depiction in Peruzzi’s drawing of Atlas, this detail can be read as representing the heavy responsibility of caring for and protecting the Virgin and the Christ Child which St. Joseph assumed at the Nativity.
 This would also explain St. Joseph’s pose, leaning heavily on his staff for support, and his dramatically furrowed brow and serious expression.